Hiroreco/enreco-archive/recap-data/glossary/misc/mechanics/guilds-entry.md

 **Members:** [Elizabeth Rose Bloodflame](#entry:liz-entry), [Mori Calliope](#entry:calli-entry), [Fuwawa Abyssguard](#entry:fuwawa-entry), [Mococo Abyssguard](#entry:mococo-entry), [Jyan Watson](#entry:ame-entry)
 **Guildmaster:** Viridus

 Champions of justice and loyalty, Jade Sword was built to stand against great evils with even greater courage.
-Despite this noble ideal, the guild included a gambling addict, a divorce-selling tavern owner, an exceptionally kind fluffy girl, a quirky blonde detective, and Elizabeth—perhaps the only one who truly embodied the chivalric ideal.
+Despite this noble ideal, the guild included a gambling addict, a divorce-selling tavern owner, an exceptionally kind, fluffy girl, a quirky blonde detective, and Elizabeth—perhaps the only one who truly embodied the chivalric ideal.

 Their headquarters was a large, circular arena visible from afar, designed as a training ground for swordplay.